RFK Jr.’s impending exit is the first good news for Trump in a month

 “I like him a lot.
 I respect him a lot,” Mr. Trump said.
 “He’s a very different kind of a guy – a very smart guy.
 And, yeah, I would be honored by that endorsement, certainly.”

-What Democrats are saying about RFK Jr. departure
+What Democrats are saying about RFK Jr.’s departure

 Democrats for their part downplayed how much impact Mr. Kennedy’s exit would have on the race.